daniellekurtin/miFC-dFC-PET-4-OUD/README.md

 <li> Assess the effect of group on brain state dynamics </li>
 </ol>

+A visual schematic of this pipeline is below:

 ![Methods](https://github.com/daniellekurtin/miFC-dFC-PET-4-OUD/assets/45391054/03f1df69-0a92-4259-a134-0905f384b794)

+A note on dependencies and availability:
-Note - some PET images are too large to upload.
+Some of the PET images are too large to upload.
 However, all are available at Justine Hansen's repository: https://github.com/netneurolab/hansen_receptors/tree/main.
-Moreover, the dataframe of all the data to input is also too big - should you want this data, please reach out to danielle.kurtin18@imperial.ac.uk.
+Moreover, the dataframe used as an input for the miFC and dFC analysis is too big to upload.
+Should you want this data, please reach out to danielle.kurtin18@imperial.ac.uk.